josefadamcik/josefadamcik.cz/_posts/2022-05-09-starforged-valentin-campaing-start.md

 “I like my coffee strong”.
 I shake the pain off and focus on evasive maneuvers through dust clouds.
 Thankfully, the pirates lost my track.

-I feel in my bones, this must be the last jump.
+I feel in my bones, that this must be the last jump.

 <aside>
 [Finish an expedition: Weak Hit = 9 vs 10 | 6]